Rosalind Franklin with microscope in 1955 (Image by MRC Laboratory of Molecular Biology on Wikimedia Commons)

 Extracts from a performance at Warwick University, 2016

-Rosalind attended St. Paul’s Girls’ School in London, studying Physics, Chemistry and Pure and Applied Mathematics in her final years.
+Franklin attended St. Paul’s Girls’ School in London, studying Physics, Chemistry and Pure and Applied Mathematics in her final years.
 She won a place to study Natural Sciences at Newnham College, Cambridge, specialising in Chemistry in her final year.

 After studying Natural Sciences (Chemistry) at Cambridge University and undertaking a short research project there, she worked for the British Coal Utilisation Research Association in Kingston-upon-Thames, London; her work there led to the award of her PhD in 1945.